pawardipawesh/DataScience_Imp_Concepts/README.md

   - LSTM
   - GRU
 - Classical Classification Algorithms
+  _ Logistic Regression (Its Regression as it outputs probability of class labels)
   - Naive Bayes
+  - SVM (can be used only for classification and it directly predicts class labels on the basis of hyperplanes and support vectors)
+    - Linear Kernel
+    - RBF Kernel
-  - SVM
+    - Polynomial Kernel
-  - Decision Trees
+  - Decision Trees (Regression as well as classification)
   - Bag of classifiers (Bagging)
     - Random Forests
   - Boosting Based classifiers